cheul0518/CS528/Lab2/README.md

 **4. DNS_attacker**
 - sudo su
 - ./udp 192.168.15.20 192.168.15.18
 - The first argument is your dns_attacker IP address.
-The second argument is your Apollo IP address
+The second argument is your Apollo IP address.
+- Keep it running.
+Do not forcefully shut down until your attack's confirmed successful on the DNS server.
 <img src = "images/1.png" width = "700">

 <br />